Zeeshan/-PHP-Comment-Reporter/README.md

 -PHP-Comment-Reporter
 =====================

-This tool developed in PHP to check and report uncommented lines of code in project.
+This tool is developed in PHP to check and report uncommented lines of code in project.